AshleyF/brief/sandbox/Language/readme.md

 ## 10 NOV 2020 Identity

-I decided to resolve debate #0 above by introducing a `NamedPrimitive` type that supports `IComparable` by treating the name as the identity (functions cannot be compared).
+We decided to resolve debate #0 above by introducing a `NamedPrimitive` type that supports `IComparable` by treating the name as the identity (functions cannot be compared).
 This allows `Values` to include `Set<Value>`, which can include `Quotations`, which are lists of `Words`, which include `Primitives` and so must be comparable.

 ```fsharp
 type NamedPrimitive(name: string, func: State -> State)=